20 Ways Canadian Online Retailers Can Win Back-To-School Sales

 - Feature price-matching policies prominently.

 - Make it clear that you are located in Canada and clearly label products made in Canada.
 Encourage shoppers to shop Canadian and buy local.
 Reach out to American shoppers looking to get a deal on Canadian dollar purchases.
-72% of Americans say they’re willing to purchase online from Canada (more than any other country), according to a Bronto Ipsos survey, but only 20% have actually done so.
-Make the low loonie work for you in 2017.
+Seventy-two percent of Americans say they’re willing to purchase online from Canada (more than any other country), according to a Bronto Ipsos survey, but only 20 percent have actually done so.
+Make the low loonie work for you in 2018.

 - Stock unique or novelty items that Canadian kids “just gotta have” and promote them like crazy so parents searching for specific products will find you.

 - Bundle back-to-school products for convenient online shopping and offer a great deal on these packages.
-That could be anything from one-click “basics” purchases, to trending theme bundles like Minions and Star Wars theme school supplies.
+That could be anything from one-click “basics” purchases, to trending theme bundles like Toy Story and Star Wars theme school supplies.

-- Offer assurance to online Canadian shoppers by offering a guarantee.
+- Offer assurance to online Canadian shoppers by providing a guarantee.
 If possible, allow returns to an offline store.

 - Offer gift cards or certificates for parents to give to older children and university students.
 Make it easy with instant eMail delivery.